One-Room, Country, & Historic Schools of Marion County

 Burns Union School

-The two-and-a-half-story Romanesque Revival red brick building was completed in time for the opening of the school in the fall of 1905.
-The total cost of the structure with its furnishings was $9,000.
+The two-and-a-half-story Romanesque Revival red brick building was completed in time for the school’s opening in the fall of 1905.
+The total cost of the structure and its furnishings was $9,000.
 Located on Main Street in Burns, Kansas, it now serves as the Burns Historical Museum.
 There is a playground behind the school.
 It was listed on the National Register of Historic Places in March 1975.

 Canada 60 1873-??